Hare Krsna TV

 Hare Krsna Content Broadcast Pvt.
 Ltd (HKCBPL), is an international media network and TV channel.
 The media network broadcasts non-denominational, cultural programmes offered by ISKCON and other Spiritual Organizations.

 History

-Hare Krsna TV has been accepted as National Television Channel by leaders of ISKCON, was founded by A. C. Bhaktivedanta Swami Prabhupada.
-The channel launched on Janmashtami 2016, on the eve of the 50th anniversary of ISKCON for celebrating the various cultural elements of planet earth.
+The channel was launched on Janmashtami 2016, on the eve of the 50th anniversary of ISKCON for celebrating the various cultural elements of planet earth.

+‘Hare Krsna’ TV is free to air, non commercial linear satellite television channel which broadcasts content about International Society for Krishna Consciousness (ISKCON) on Television and OTT Platforms.
+The channel is owned by Hare Krsna Content Broadcast Pvt.
+Ltd. The channel is licensed by Ministry of Information and Broadcasting, Government of India.

 Programming

 Hare Krsna TV Free to Air Channel features content from across 600 ISKCON centers globally and displays events, music, kirtans, yatras, lectures, bhajans, talks, documentaries, food shows, entertaining stories, children's shows, lifestyle content, Geeta discourses, Vedic analysis, and so forth.